1. Coherent Chameleon-OPO Tunable Ultrafast Laser 2. Fianium White Light Super Continuum Laser

 Staff Contact: Hari Jayakumar

-This laser is the cornerstone of the Nano-Optics lab ultrafast spectroscopy user program and is a recent upgrade from the original laser system (Coherent MiraTi:SAF + OPG) acquired as part of the original Foundry equipment in 2006.
-The new laser has more power and broader tuning range, adding near UV and mid IR ultrafast capabilities.
-It is more reliable and user-friendly due to full computer control with remote vendor alignment, combined with integration of pump and primary laser in one sealed unit.
-It supports user projects in many experimental modes including:
+Coherent Chameleon-OPO Tunable Ultrafast Laser is the cornerstone of the Nano-Optics lab ultrafast spectroscopy user program with a broader tuning range, with near UV and mid IR ultrafast capabilities.
+It is reliable and user-friendly due to full computer control with remote vendor alignment, combined with integration of pump and primary laser in one sealed unit.
+The Fianium white light super continuum laser provides a tunable laser source, continuously tunable from 450-800nm and adjustable pulse repetition rates range from 1MHz – 40MHz.
+These pulsed lasers supports user projects in many experimental modes including:

 - Two-photon 3D photoluminescence lifetime mapping for photovoltaic characterization.